Codemaster-AR/homebrew-Aurora-BioSpace/README.md

-# ⚠️ ARCHIVED & MOVED: homebrew-aurora
+# ⚠️ ARCHIVED & MOVED: homebrew-aurora-biospace

 > [!WARNING]
 > **IMPORTANT NOTICE: REPOSITORY MIGRATION** > This repository is now **DEPRECATED**.
 As part of our consolidation into **Quantal Labs**, both the main application codebase and the Homebrew tap have officially moved to new locations.